ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/en_Stardew Valley.md

 ## What is the goal of Stardew Valley?

-The player can choose from a number of goals, using their YAML settings.
+The player can choose from a number of goals, using their YAML options.
 - Complete the [Community Center](https://stardewvalleywiki.com/Bundles)
 - Succeed [Grandpa's Evaluation](https://stardewvalleywiki.com/Grandpa) with 4 lit candles
 - Reach the bottom of the [Pelican Town Mineshaft](https://stardewvalleywiki.com/The_Mines)